shawnsong/kubernetes-handbook/kubectl/setup-kubectl.md

 sudo mv admin*.pem /etc/kubernetes/ssl/
 ```

-## Use kubectl to generate kubeconfig file
+## Use kubectl to Generate kubeconfig File
 ```shell
 # Configure the certificates and the cluster
 kubectl config set-cluster kubernetes \